Click here to return to homepage

 (b) Timing

-27. In practice, Members are accordingly requested to submit their government reports to the WTO at least eight weeks before the TPRB meeting for their review.(30)
+25. See above regarding deadlines for circulation of documentation relating to review meetings.
+In practice, Members are requested to submit their government reports to the WTO at least nine weeks before the TPRB meeting for their review.(37)

 A. Text of Paragraph E